Neoscope/yard-gherkin-cucumber/README.md

-# YARD-Cucumber: A Requirements Documentation Tool
+# yard-gherkin-cucumber: A Requirements Documentation Tool

 ## Synopsis

-YARD-Cucumber (formerly Cucumber-In-The-Yard) is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature
+yard-gherkin-cucumber (formerly Cucumber-In-The-Yard) is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature